Intelligence Chairman Accuses Obama Aids of Hundreds of Unmasking Requests

 I have mod points, but your are already at 5.
 This state of affairs can't go on much longer.
 I'm an independent who has voted for Republicans in the past, I even gave a campaign contribution to McCain once.
 But the Republicans have almost become the enemy of the people by their actions over the last 20 years.
 I suspect this is because the balance between conservative and liberal has been broken by demographic shifts within our population.
 The Republicans are on the wrong side of that shift.
 So they ha

-Sorry, I'm going to want outside confirmation (Score:3, Informative)
+Sorry, I'm going to want outside confirmation (Score:5, Insightful)

 This is the same Devin Nunes that was accused of bias in the Congressional investigation into the Russian hacking around the Presidential election.
 As a matter of fact, he is not acting as chairman of the United States House Permanent Select Committee on Intelligence at the moment (although he is still the named chairman) as he is currently under investigation by the Office of Congressional Ethics for disclosing classified information to the public.